 Should any travel documents be issued, such as (but not limited to) rail tickets, ferry tickets and flight tickets, no refunds will be issued on these items until we are paid the appropriate amount from the third party supplier.
 It is important to note that a refund of these items takes a considerable time and is impossible to achieve without the physical tickets in our hands – all documents of this nature must be returned before any refunds are even possible.
 Any courier fees relating to the refund of these items will be charged back to you.

-Please note that for certain travel arrangements e.g. Sports Packages, certain Rail tickets, any non-refundable hotel offers, coach tours and many scheduled transport providers the cancellation charges be as high as 100%, as soon as the booking is made and the ticket is issued.
+Please note that for certain travel arrangements e.g. including, but not limited to, Sports Packages, certain Rail tickets, any non-refundable hotel offers, coach tours and many scheduled transport providers the cancellation charges be as high as 100%, as soon as the booking is made and the ticket is issued.
 Please ask for full details of cancellation charges at time of booking.
 Please check your insurance policy to see if you are covered for the cancellation charge.